The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Charlie

-Much to our delight, in 2022, pheasant Bonnie Prince Charlie chose to make the farm his home, having escaped death at the neighbor's shooting club.
-Charlie spent much of his time near Warlock or around the chicken and guinea coops but sometimes he cruised past the house and garden and visited the bird feeders.
+In February of each year, one or more pheasants escape death at the neighboring sporting club and make their temporary home at the farm.
+Bonnie Prince Charlie arrived in early 2022.
+He spent much of his time near Warlock or around the chicken and guinea coops but sometimes cruised past the house and garden and visited the bird feeders.

-In early 2023, we were visited by a whole new group of stunning male pheasants and their harems of females.
+In 2023, a whole new group of stunning male pheasants and their harems of females arrived.
 Four males circled the house one evening, and one male brought eight (!) ladies to the coop area one morning.

 Two of our four evening visitors

-A strikingly colored pheasant made the farm his home in February 2024.
-Mr. Gray is very tame and regularly comes up to ask for food!
+In 2024, a strikingly colored pheasant spent a lot of time at the farm.
+Mr. Gray was very tame and regularly came up to ask for food!

 Mr. Gray